rhashimoto/promise-throttle/README.md

 value to a `Promise` (using `Promise.resolve()`) and waiting for it to settle.

-The strategy of using completion time does requirethat every `Promise` returned by the wrapped function should eventually resolve or reject.
+The strategy of using completion time does require that every `Promise` returned by the wrapped function should eventually resolve or reject.
 "Zombie" `Promise` instances that never settle will eventually clog the throttle queue.
 This can generally be addressed by adding a